cgliu-create/DifPrivacy/README.md

 # DifPrivacy

 Differential privacy: a system for extracting meaningful information from a dataset while withholding information about individuals in the dataset.
-It works by adding statistical noise to the data (either to their inputs-locally or the output-globally).
+It works by adding statistical noise (randomness) to the data either to their inputs (locally) or the output (globally).

 ## NoisyAverage.py - Basic Differential Privacy